 Just as it’s reasonable to give grace for some challenging behavior in the first moments or days of meeting your new foster child, remember that things can go quite differently at the start of the relationship.
 It’s quite common for foster kids to have a “honeymoon period” in which they are on their “best behavior.”

-Becky reminded us “when the honeymoon ends, you see the real behaviors.
-This is good because it shows that they are trusting you enough to be themselves.”
+Becky reminded us, “When the honeymoon ends, you see the real behaviors.
+This is good because it shows that they trust you enough to be themselves.”

 Certainly, no one wants to invite challenging behaviors.
 However, you can take comfort in the fact that you’ve created an atmosphere of trust when you start to see trauma-driven behaviors manifesting.

-Hang in there with them for that honeymoon period and for the “new normal” that presents itself following.
+Hang in there with them for that honeymoon period and for the “new normal” that follows.
 Your consistency through both transitions will build trust and send the message that you are with the child for whatever he needs from you.

 Let the Child Show You Who She Is